 All students accepted into a semester-long Study Abroad program are required to take the Madison College one credit online course titled "Perspectives on Study Abroad".
 This course is designed as an introduction to and support of residence and study in another country.
 Students will learn cultural theories, learning styles, cross-cultural communication skills, and strategies for development of cross-cultural competencies.
 Students will participate in activities designed to increase their cultural awareness, cross-cultural sensitivity, and own adaptability to another culture.
 The course will facilitate the intense learning process that occurs when individuals are placed in a new cultural context and will challenge students to explore their own cultural assumptions.

 Accommodations and Meals

-Regardless of the housing option students choose, three meals per day are provided.
+Students will live with a Spanish family in their residence.
+Laundry service is included for students and three meals per day are provided.
 Students who have special dietary restrictions should state that in their application.
 It is important to understand that meals are quite different in Spain than in the U.S. Lunch is the largest meal of the day and is served between 2:00 p.m. and 3:00 p.m.
 Dinner is generally served after 8:30 p.m. and is smaller than a typical American dinner.

 As part of the program cost, students will experience a number of excursions and cultural activities.
 Some excursions may be available at an additional cost.
 Possible excursions may include: